kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

         ```bash
         openssl rand -base64 32 | tr -- '+/' '-_'
         ```
       - `TOKEN_SCOPES` specifies the OAuth scopes.
-Each provider has a default set of scopes that are used if no custom scopes are configured.
+Each provider has a default set of scopes that are used if you haven't configured custom scopes.

         For a complete list of options and further details, refer to the [oauth2-proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/#config-options).